-Falcons to honor Vick and White on Monday
+'Falcons for life' Vick, White to be honored Mon.

 The Atlanta Falcons plan to honor quarterback Michael Vick and wide receiver Roddy White with a retirement news conference and ceremony on Monday, team owner Arthur Blank announced Friday.

 "We consider all former Falcons to be Falcons for life, and part of our family," Blank said in a story posted on the team's official website.
-"Both men have made a huge impact on my family, our franchise and this city and we are thrilled to be able to honor both Roddy and Michael's wishes to retire as Falcons, and celebrate their careers."
+"Both men have made a huge impact on my family, our franchise and this city, and we are thrilled to be able to honor both Roddy and Michael's wishes to retire as Falcons and celebrate their careers."

 Neither player will sign a one-day contract to retire with the team or take a current roster spot to signify their retirement.